CASFRI/CASFRI/README.md

 </pre>

 # Requirements

-CASFRI v5 uses PostgreSQL 9.6 and PostGIS v2.3.7.
+*CASFRI v5 uses PostgreSQL 9.6 and PostGIS v2.3.7.

-Loading scripts require GDAL v1.11.4 and access to a Bash or batch shell.
+*Loading scripts require GDAL v1.11.4 and access to a Bash or batch shell.
+IMPORTANT: ab16 will not load with GDAL v2.X

-Table translation requires the PostTranslationEngine v0.1beta
+*Table translation requires the PostTranslationEngine v0.1beta

 # Vocabulary
 *Source data* - Raw FRI data received from jurisdictions.